 We understand how important it is to know if your test material of interest adversely affects the chemistry, structure, or function of the nervous system.
-With this need in mind, the neurotoxicology program at Charles River encompasses a broad range of products, including pharmaceuticals, biopharmaceuticals, and chemicals in both rodent and nonrodent species.
+With this need in mind, the neurotoxicology program at Charles River encompasses a broad range of products, including pharmaceuticals, biopharmaceuticals, biologics, and chemicals in both rodent and nonrodent species.
 With over two decades of experience, we have valuable historical control databases.

 - Neurobehavior, including assays of locomotor activity, rotarod forced activity, water maze learning and memory testing, auditory startle habituation, and functional observational batteries

 - Abuse liability testing with any drug that crosses the blood-brain barrier regardless of therapeutic indication

 - Ototoxicity testing, GLP-compliant and measuring auditory function, cytocochleogram, otic histology, and evaluation of potential recovery

 - Neurochemistry, including cholinesterase assays in red blood cell, plasma, and brain samples, as well as quantification of endogenous levels of neurotransmitters

 - Neuropathology, including in situ perfusion, morphometry, stereology, and qualitative neuropathological evaluations

 - Subchronic neurotoxicity